 Reply: Thank you, this is a very important observation.
 Indeed, in the paper by Stewart & Plotkin, the authors compute the volume of the set of all evolutionarily robust memory-n strategies that sustain mutual cooperation.
 They compare this set to the set of evolutionary robust strategies that lead to mutual defection.
 They find that as they increase n, the volume of cooperative strategies increases, relative to the volume of defecting strategies.

-In our revised manuscript, we now do the same analysis for our setup.
+In our revised manuscript, we now do the same analysis for our setup (see Figure Sx).
 Just as Stewart & Plotkin we find that the volume of partners is increasing in n, relative to the volume of defecting strategies.
 This result is true for both reactive-n strategies, and for reactive-n counting strategies.
 Hence, with respect to the size of the respective strategy sets, there is no difference between Stewart & Plotkin’s results on memory-n strategies and our results on reactive-n strategies.

 However, these results only establish that as we increase n, partner strategies make up a larger portion of the strategy space, relative to the defecting strategies.
 These results do not directly imply that evolutionary processes would also increasingly favor the evolution of partner strategies (and hence the evolution of cooperation).
 Indeed, our evolutionary simulations for reactive-n and for memory-n strategies suggest that this is only true when players take into account the exact order of events.
 For counting strategies, we find no advantage of higher memory when it comes to the evolution of cooperation.